Dummi26/mers/README.md

 Alternatively, run `mers -e println("Hello, file-less world")`.
 If you compiled mers in debug mode, it will print a lot of debugging information.

+### tutor

+Use `mers -t` to start the tutor, which will give you an interactive tour of the language.

 ### interactive mode

 Use `mers -i` to start interactive mode. mers will create a temporary file and open it in your default editor.
 Every time the file is saved, mers reloads and runs it, showing errors or the output.